 This may sound obvious, but it often goes overlooked.
 How often do you receive bland, circular emails that are not tailored to you?
 How often do you bother to read them?
 Capturing clients’ attention is all about making them feel valued and it’s simple to achieve.
 Most email software will permit you to personalise names, the subject line and even parts of the body text.
 The first of these, the “Dear [First Name] is the most powerful.

 Personalise yourself too!
 An email from “email@example.com” is ten times less likely to be read than one that comes from you.

 This is the one you have to get right – and you only have one shot at it.
 If the subject line is not enticing enough, your email will not be opened.
 So, this single, short line must show readers that your communication is valuable and relevant to them.

 Try to use subject lines that either make an offer, save money, provide useful information or demonstrate a new service.
 Once again, keep it simple and honest.
 At all costs avoid the temptation to use subject words that are “spam triggers” or “clickbait”.
 To avoid these, test your email with a free service such as http://www.isnotspam.com to check it will avoid spam filters.

 When it comes to the body of the email, don’t waffle.
-As a solicitor, you may be used to receiving long-winded emails from your counterparts!
+As a solicitor, you may have received long-winded emails from your counterparts!
 Your clients are almost certainly not.
 Most of them suffer from magpie mentality like the rest of us.
 Your email will be in the trash before you know it.